bambuser/bambuser-onetoone-sdk-ios/README.md

 BambuserLiveShoppingOneToOne SDK lets you add the Bambuser Live Video Shopping one to one Agent tool to your iOS application.

-## Alpha Version
+## Beta Version

-This project is currently in alpha.
+This project is currently in beta.
 It is not yet production ready, it is merely meant for evaluation and testing purposes.
 Make sure to always use the latest version of the SDK.
-There is no guaranteed backwards compatibility while in alpha.
+There is no guaranteed backwards compatibility while in beta.

 See the [release notes][ReleaseNotes] for status and progress.